 What will we cover?

-More advanced students will be able to take these techniques and extend their possibilities through further experimentation or application to specific project work.
+More advanced students will be able to combine techniques and build up more experimental print works and apply them to specific project aims.

 Students who have attended an earlier term may combine their knowledge with this terms techniques.